 Cold War zombies Exfil

 So you can actually survive Cold War zombies, which is another series first.
 If you decide to call your run short and you and your pals want to leave zombies then Exfil will add a challenging final few rounds in exchange for some lasting rewards.
-Treyarch says you can expect zombie spawns to be dialled up to 11 for these last rounds, so be ready.
+You can expect zombie spawns to be dialled up to 11 for these last rounds, so be ready.

 Cold War zombies weapon rarity

 This is Treyarch’s way of making all weapons viable even into the later waves of a run.
 Effectively, wall buys and mystery box weapons will have a range of rarities, with buffs to damage and other stats on rare weapons.
-This will supposedly ensure you need to change out your zombies loadout pretty early.
-We don’t know how this system will interact with Pack-a-Punch – it could either carry the damage buff of a legendary weapon over to its Pack-a-Punch variant, or scrub the rarity in the process.
+This will ensure you need to change out your zombies loadout pretty early.

 Mystery box and Pack-a-Punch

-We’ll update this guide as Treyarch release more details, so stay tuned for more zombies information.
+We’ll update this guide as Treyarch releases post-launch content, so stay tuned for more zombies information.